dscorbett/duployan-font/notes/el-Dupl.md

 * Value: ου
 * written upwards and rightwards
-* can omit the dot in medial form when ambigous with “ο”
+* can omit the dot in medial form when ambiguous with “ο”

 U+1BC61 DUPLOYAN LETTER NASAL U